rainmana/cursorifier/README.md

 ### Minimize context length, cost and rate limits

-If you encounter rate limits or ihigh costs, try to minimize the context length using the following ways:
+If you encounter rate limits or high costs, try to minimize the context length using the following ways:

+- Use `--chunk-size` to process smaller chunks (e.g., `--chunk-size 50000`)
+- Use `--chunk-delay` to add delays between chunks (e.g., `--chunk-delay 10000`)
+- Cursorifier automatically retries on rate limits with exponential backoff
-- Use `rulefy --compress` to compress the context length
+- Use `--repomix-file` to reuse existing repository analysis
-- Use `rulefy --include` to include only the files you need with globs
+- Use `repomix --include` to include only the files you need with globs
-- Use `rulefy --exclude` to exclude the files you don't need with globs
+- Use `repomix --exclude` to exclude the files you don't need with globs
 - Control the size of the chunk being processed by one go by using the `--chunk-size` option. (default is `--chunk-size 100000`)